rerun/rerun/modules/stubbs/lib/stub/README.md

 * `add-command`: Create a command script using a template.
 * `add-option`, `rm-option`: Generate options parsing code for command scripts.

-## Meta-modules
+## Stubs

-A _meta-module_ provides the skeleton to initialize a new module, create command scripts, and generate option parsers.
+A _stub_ provides the skeleton to initialize a new module, create command scripts, and generate option parsers.
-One might liken a "meta-module" to a prototype from which modules are based.
+One might liken a "stub" to a prototype from which modules are based.

-Each meta-module has a directory position under stubbs/lib/metamodules.
+Each stub has a directory position under stubbs/lib/stub.
 Eg:

-    $RERUN_MODULES/stubbs/lib/meta-modules/$META-MODULE
+    $RERUN_MODULES/stubbs/lib/stub/$STUB

 Within this directory structure exists code generator, templates and metadata needed by stubbs commands.

 ### Metadata

-Each meta-module contains metadata describing the necessary components assumed and used by the stubbs commands.
+Each stub contains metadata describing the necessary components assumed and used by the stubbs commands.

 Metadata properties:

-* `NAME`: Meta-module name (eg, "bash").
+* `NAME`: Stub name (eg, "bash").
 * `TEMPLATE_FUNCTION_LIB`: The function library template.
 * `TEMPLATE_COMMAND_SCRIPT`: The command script template.
 * `OPTIONS_SCRIPT`: The options parser file name.
 * `OPTIONS_GENERATOR`: Executable that generates the option parser script.

-Example: stubbs/lib/meta-modules/bash/metadata
+Example: stubbs/lib/stub/bash/metadata

     NAME=bash
     TEMPLATE_FUNCTION_LIB=templates/functions.sh